MadLadSquad/pkggen/README.md

-# Metatools
+# pkggen
 A distribution-agnostic way to automatically generate new package versions for your desktop applications.

 This project is inspired by [funtoo-metatools](https://www.funtoo.org/Funtoo:Metatools) and users of it will find using it really similar, though it's greatly simplitied in many cases.
-We removed the `funtoo` name, because this project is developed from scratch, and it is not dependent on your distribution or package manager.

 ## Who should use this package
-This package is obviously designed to be used by developers that want to ship to multiple platforms, but that's not really the case.
-Developers of distributions that want to implement automatic package updates, as does [Funtoo Linux](https://www.funtoo.org/) will greatly benefit from a more standardised solution that they can just create a plugin for.
+Developers that deal with the following should consider using pkggen in their development process:

+1. Developers of cross-platform applications that have to ship on Unix-based systems
+1. Developers of Unix-based systems that want to implement automatic peneration of packages
+1. QA and devops engineers that work with cross-platform applications, that want to implement robust testing and updates in their CI/CD pipelines

-## How does metatools work?
+## How does pkggen work?
-Metatools gets fed a description of your packages with their required sources, and templates for each package manager you wish for them to support.
+pkggen gets fed a description of your packages with their required sources, and templates for each package manager you wish for them to support.

 You describe your packages in YAML format.
 Example:
 ```yaml